All Episodes

 You know, nobody seemed to care that Bernie was ripped off in a rigged primary.

-Now they're actually making public maneuvers to set it up so they may be able to do it again.
+Now they're actually making public maneuvers to set it up so they might be able to do it again.

 And they're changing the rules on debates.